printicus/For-Creality-Printers/Creality Sprite Extruder 5015 Part Cooling/README.md

 M3x8 BHCS or SHCS Screw x2

 M4x20 BHCS or SHCS Srew x1 or x2, depending on wich version you are printing

+The M4 screw(s) will be threaded directly in the printed part, so go gently to not crack the part.